Dear Hormones,

 Puberty

-Puberty, often around age 11-15, is the greatest development phase in our life.
+Puberty, often around age 11-15, is the greatest development phase in our lives.
 During this phase, males are pushed into a mold where they are either made or broken.
 Peers can pressure us to do more, teachers pressure us to think more, and grades and life choices pressure us to be more.
 Rarely is a male pressured into feeling more—more so to feel less.

 Although puberty is a normal change in life, those with an underlying hormonal imbalance going into this phase can disrupt the natural process of personality development.
-When a low hormone level is combined with emotionally shut down feelings while going through puberty, the result can lead to a life-long tendency for depression, anxiety, antisocial behavior, and other related personality disorders.
+When a low hormone level is combined with emotionally shut-down feelings while going through puberty, the result can lead to a lifelong tendency for depression, anxiety, antisocial behavior, and other related personality disorders.

 Balanced hormones at puberty are critical for the development of healthy adulthood.